-- 3. Download, install, and configure the IBM Social Program Management Design System Node packages. - a) Open IBM Fix Central, select Cúram Social Program Management, your installed version and platform, and click Continue. - b) Ensure that Browse for fixes is selected, and click Continue. - c) Select the check box for IBMSocialProgramManagementDesignSystem and click Continue. - d) Only versions that are compatible with your IBM Cúram Social Program Management version are shown.
-Download SPM_DS<version>.zip and extract the packages in the archive file to any directory. - e) From your my-app React application directory, enter the following command for each design system package to install the packages.
+- 3. Download the IBM Social Program Management Design System Node packages.
+Open the Merative\Support Community, under Software Downloads, select Go to Downloads, and follow the instructions to download the SPM\DS\<version>. zip archive file.
+Then extract the packages in the archive file to any directory. - 4.
+Install and configure the IBM Social Program Management Design System Node packages. - a) From your my-app React application directory, enter the following command for each design system package to install the packages.